project-machine/puzzlefs/doc/index.md

 Puzzlefs consists of two parts: a metadata format for inode information, and actual filesystem data chunks, defined by various chunking algorithms.

+All enums are encoded as u32s; all encodings are little endian.

 All puzzlefs blobs are wrapped in the following structure:

     enum hash {